cablespaghetti/oracle-cloud-kubernetes/README.md

-# Kubernetes for free using Oracle Cloud Always Free resources
+# Kubernetes using Oracle Cloud Always Free resources

-Uses Terraform and Oracle's modules, to create a Kubernetes cluster using only "Always Free" resources on Oracle Cloud using their Container Engine For Kubernetes service and Ampere ARM nodes.
-You can then choose to install a number of services on the new cluster:

-* [Longhorn](https://longhorn.io) for replicated persistent storage on the node root volumes.
-You can also configure backups to S3 compatible object storage if you like.
-* [Cert Manager](https://cert-manager.io/) for TLS certificate generation.
-I use this for Ingress and there is YAML provided for a self-signed cluster provisioner which is fine as I'm using Cloudflare.
-* [Nginx Ingress Controller](https://kubernetes.github.io/ingress-nginx/) using the Always Free 10Mb Load Balancer for web traffic ingress into the cluster.
-* [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) to deployment Prometheus and AlertManager for monitoring and alerting.
-* [Kubernetes Metrics Server](https://github.com/kubernetes-sigs/metrics-server) to allow pod autoscaling and certain metrics to function correctly.
-* [Grafana Loki](https://grafana.com/oss/loki/) for lightweight log aggregation.
+This repository contains two methods of getting a working Kubernetes cluster on Oracle Cloud using their Always Free resources.

+1. Using their managed Kubernetes service: Oracle Container Engine for Kubernetes (OKE)
+2. Using k3s with a highly available (embedded etcd) control plane

+In both cases the nodes will be of the Ampere ARM64 variety, because you get 4 cores and 24GB RAM worth of nodes this way.
+You only get a couple of 1 core 1GB RAM nodes using x86 processors.

+I make no promises to keep this repo up to date, but it should serve as a good example of how to get started with Kubernetes on Oracle Cloud Infrastructure.

 ## Creating the cluster